 This course is intended for students who desire a quiet place to complete online coursework.
 Students must be self-motivated and responsible for their own learning.
-This course will be offered in the Student Guidance Center.
-Course credit comes from the online course in which the student is enrolled.
 Students are expected to be self-starters who can complete an online course independently.

 Although EMHS offers students the opportunity to take dual credit classes, students are responsible for managing the online course platform and submitting all assignments independently and in a timely manner.